Rel1cx/eslint-react/.github/CONTRIBUTING.md

 Before submitting your contribution though, please make sure to take a moment and read through the [Code of Conduct](CODE_OF_CONDUCT.md), as well as the appropriate section for the contribution you intend to make:

-Before adding your code to this project, please make sure you are passionate about what this project is doing and not just the project itself.
-And agree with the [design philosophy](../README.md#Philosophy) of this project.
+Before adding your code to this project, please make sure you are passionate about what this project is doing and agree with the [design philosophy](../README.md#Philosophy) of this project.

 ESLint x React does not accept contributions of a purely utilitarian nature.